grscheller/scheller-linux-archive/linux/notes/VimNotes/vimSpecificFeatures.md

 ```
 ## Vim Macros:
 A useful _Normal Mode_ feature of vim is the `.` command which
-repeats the last normal _Command Mode_ which changed text.
+repeats the last _Normal Mode_ command which changed text.
 Combining
 with the `n` command is an extremely useful and powerful paradigm.

 But what if you want to do a series of commands between searches?
 The